ForensicFoundry/pylast/README.md

 A zero-dependency, single-file Python tool for parsing Linux authentication artifacts in digital forensics investigations.

-Modern Linux distributions (Debian 13+, Ubuntu 25.04+) have replaced the legacy `last` binary with `wtmpdb`, a SQLite-based login tracking system.
+Modern Linux distributions (Debian 13+, Ubuntu 25.04+, etc) have replaced the legacy `last` binary with `wtmpdb`, a SQLite-based login tracking system.
 Forensic examiners working with disk images from both legacy and modern systems no longer have a single tool that handles all login record formats. **pylast** fills that gap.

 ## Features